 - more effective and efficient use of scarce budgetary resources.

-The IBP brings to these efforts the working relationships that it has developed with organizations in more than 100 countries.
+IBP brings to these efforts the working relationships that it has developed with organizations in more than 100 countries.
 Most of these organizations are members of a vibrant international network that has helped build the field by fostering collaboration across international boundaries, sharing the lessons learned from the work, and pioneering new approaches to citizen oversight of government operations.
-Through these relationships and its core programs the IBP will pursue the goals listed above with the ultimate aim of systemically improving levels of governance and reducing poverty.
+Through these relationships and its core programs, IBP pursues its goals with the ultimate aim of systemically improving levels of governance and reducing poverty.

 Impact of Civil Society Budget Work